bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Because you deleted one entry.
 So this can lead to quite strange situations.
 For example, let's say you mine a transaction once and then a couple blocks later you mine it again and then you spend it and so then it disappeared, right?
-That's one way, but let's say you mine one transaction.
-Sorry, yeah, let's do it again.
-You mine one transaction, you mine a couple other blocks, and then you mine the transaction again.
+That's one way, but let's say you mine one transaction, you mine a couple other blocks, and then you mine the transaction again.
-Now, if there's a reorg, the blockchain undoes your most recent block, and then creates some other blocks.
+Now, if there's a re-org, the blockchain undoes your most recent block, and then creates some other blocks.
 That means that your transaction has now disappeared from your point of view.

 Aaron van Wirdum: 00:10:29

-Yeah, yeah, Yeah, okay, I get it.
+Yeah, okay, I get it.
-So, oh yeah.
-So, yeah, let me try to re-explain that, even though it was kind of clear to me, but maybe if I re-explain that might help one other person out there.
+So, let me try to re-explain that, even though it was kind of clear to me, but maybe if I re-explain that might help one other person out there.
 So, yeah, you're creating a blockchain, obviously, and then the first coinbase transaction is included in block three, and then the next one is included in block seven.
 But then there's another block seven, and that's the blockchain that the network goes with.
 That becomes the longest chain.